F4bbi/my-digital-garden/src/site/notes/👨🏼‍💻 Coding/📝 Cracking the Coding Interview/Chapter 2/Problem 1 - Remove Dups.md

 ## Solution
 One approach is simply using a hash table to track duplicates.
-We simply iterate through the linked list, adding each element to a hash table.
+We simply iterate over the linked list, adding each element to a hash table.
 When we discover a duplicate element, we remove the element and continue iterating.
 How do we remove the element?
 We keep a pointer in the node preceding the one we are checking and if we have to remove it, we will make the previous node point to the `current->next node`.
 (In the below solution i am using my own linked list, which you can find in [[👨🏼‍💻 Coding/🏗 Data Structures/Linked Lists\|Linked Lists]]).